charlesclz03/flowforge/DOCS/atomic-design/ATOMIC_REFACTOR_SUMMARY.md

 ## Overview

-FlowForge has been successfully refactored to follow **Atomic Design principles**, providing a clean, scalable, and maintainable component architecture.
+Freestyla has been successfully refactored to follow **Atomic Design principles**, providing a clean, scalable, and maintainable component architecture.
 This refactor touched **every page component** and reorganized **50+ files** into a proper hierarchy.

 ## What Was Done